 Course One dates are: December 10th, 16th-17th and 27th-28th from 10am-5pm each day, concluding with an informal public concert at 3.30pm on 28th December 2017.

-Apply Now for the LSCO December Course: LSCO December Course Application
+Apply Now for the LSCO December Course: LSCO December 2017 Application Form

 Course Two dates are: March 11th and April 3rd-6th from 10am-5pm each day, concluding with an informal public concert at 3.30pm on 6th April 2018.